siemens/ix/packages/documentation/docs/controls/_avatar_code.md

 ## Header

-You can add the avatar also to the header which enables the feature that the button is clickable.
+You can also add the avatar to the header which will turn it into a clickable button.

 <Playground name="application-header" examplesByName noMargin height="18rem"></Playground>